Das-Kollektiv/tdme2/README-MiniScript.md

 ## 4.3.
 Arrays

-An array is a collection/sequence of values which can be addressed by indices.
+An array is a collection/sequence of values which can be accessed by indices.

 Initializing an array: